MicroStrategy/rest-api-docs/docs/common-workflows/manage-custom-group-objects/update-a-custom-groups-definition.md

 ---
-title: Workflow Sample - Update a Custom Group's Definition
+title: Workflow sample - Update a custom group's definition
-sidebar_label: Update a Custom Group's Definition
+sidebar_label: Update a custom group's definition
 description: This workflow sample demonstrates how to update a custom group’s definition through the Modeling service.
 ---